kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

    create an EvictionRequest (named after the pod's UID) for this pod, but the EvictionRequest already exists.
 It sets the `descheduling.avalanche.io` value to the `.spec.requesters[].name` and `Eviction` to `.spec.requesters[].intent`.
-4. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptors[0]`.
+4. The eviction request controller designates Actor B as the next responder by updating `.status.targetResponders[0].state` to `Active`.
 5. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
 6. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable